-Sudden unexplained death in infancy (SUDI) is when a baby dies in a way that is unexpected and initially unexplained.
+Sudden unexpected death in infancy (SUDI) is when a baby dies in a way that is unexpected and initially unexplained.
 Sadly, 60 to 70 babies die suddenly in their sleep every year in New Zealand.
 Thinking about SUDI can be very frightening for new parents, but there are ways you can greatly reduce your child's risk.

 Knowing the risk factors means you can take steps to lower the risk of SUDI for your pēpē (baby).